DeterminateSystems/riff/README.md

 * `runtime-inputs` are libraries you want to add to your `LD_LIBRARY_PATH` to ensure that your dev shell works as expected.

-Both `build-inputs` and `runtime-inputs` can be any executable available in [Nixpkgs].
+Both `build-inputs` and `runtime-inputs` can be any packages available in [Nixpkgs].

 Here's an example `Cargo.toml` with explicitly supplied fsm configuration: